Government Benefits for Special Needs: SSI, SSDI & Medicaid Coordination (2026)

 5. Appeal if denied.
 Most denials are overturned on appeal, especially at the hearing level before an Administrative Law Judge (ALJ).
 Don’t give up after the first no.

 Pro tip: The childhood SSI standard (for applicants under 18) is “marked and severe functional limitations” — different from the adult standard of inability to engage in substantial gainful activity.
 At age 18, SSI eligibility is redetermined under the adult standard, and parental income is no longer deemed.
 Some children who didn’t qualify gain eligibility at 18; some who had it may lose it.
-Plan for this transition.
+Plan for this transition — our Turning 18 guide walks through every step.

 SSDI: Social Security Disability Insurance